Day's Theorem is sharp for $n$ even: Some more explicit descriptions and summing up everything

 \item If $n \geq 3$, let $\mathcal V_n^f$ be the non-indexed product of $\mathcal V_n^c$ and $\mathcal V_{n+1}^d$.

 \item Let $\mathcal V_n^g$ be the variety generated by the algebras

 \end{enumerate} \end{definition}

-\begin{remark} \labbel{simpldefrmk} Since both the variety of distributive lattices and the variety of Boolean algebras are generated by their $2$-elements members, we get that if, say, $\mathbf C ^{i,n} $ belongs to the set of generators of some variety $\mathcal V$ as defined in \ref{simpldef2} (a) - (d), then $\mathbf L ^{i,n} $, with the same superscripts, belongs to $\mathcal {V}$, for every distributive lattice $\mathbf L$.
+\begin{remark} \labbel{simpldefrmk} Since both the variety of distributive lattices and the variety of Boolean algebras are generated by their $2$-elements members, we get that if, say, $\mathbf C ^{i,n} $ belongs to the set of generators of some variety $\mathcal V$ as defined in \ref{simpldef2} (a) - (d), then, for every distributive lattice $\mathbf L$, the algebra $\mathbf L ^{i,n} $, with the same superscripts, belongs to $\mathcal {V}$.
 A similar observation applies to Boolean algebras.
 In other words, we could have defined $\mathcal V_n^a$ - $\mathcal V_n^g$ by considering a larger set of generators, namely, all the algebras of the form $\mathbf L ^{i,n} $ and $\mathbf A ^{i,n} $, for the corresponding values of the indices and letting $\mathbf L$ and $\mathbf A$ vary among all distributive lattices and all Boolean algebras.
-The definitions make sense and all the results hold even if we let $\mathbf L$ vary among all lattices, except that in this case the varieties are not always locally finite. \end{remark}
+The definitions make sense and all the results hold even if we let $\mathbf L$ vary among all lattices, except that in this case the varieties are not necessarily locally finite.
+If we let $\mathbf L$ be any lattice in place of $\mathbf C = \mathbf C_2$ in Definition \ref{simpldef2}, we shall call the corresponding varieties the \emph{extended} $\mathcal V_n^a$ - $\mathcal V_n^f$. \end{remark}

 \begin{remark} \labbel{+term} With the above definitions, if $n$ is even, then the operations $t_1, \dots, \allowbreak t_ {n-1} $, together with the projections $t_0$ and $t_n$, are J{\'o}nsson terms in the cases of $ \mathbf L ^{i, n}$, for $i$ odd, and of $\mathbf A ^{i, n}$, for $i$ even, possibly with $i=\ell$.
 Hence if $n$ is even, then $\mathcal {V}_n^a$ is $n$-distributive.
 Similarly, if $n$ is even, the operations $t_1, \dots, t_ {n-1} $ provide alvin terms in the cases of $ \mathbf L ^{i, n}$, for $i$ even, and of $\mathbf A ^{i, n}$, for $i$ odd.
 Hence if $n$ is even, then $\mathcal {V}_n^b$ is $n$-alvin.
 For every $n$ and $i$, in the case of $ \mathbf L ^{i, n}$, possibly $i=\ell$, the operations provide directed J{\'o}nsson terms, thus, for every $n \geq 2$, $\mathcal {V}_n^c$ is $n$-directed-distributive.
 Similarly, if $n \geq 4$, then $\mathcal {V}_n^d$ is $n$-directed with alvin heads. \end{remark}